Microsoft Copilot $21 now $18/user/month + 1 month free

 With hundreds of emails crossing your inbox every day, the Outlook mobile app can clutter quickly.
 Those who have Microsoft Power BI on their mobile devices can easily view their Outlook “Inbox” and “Junk Email” folders.

-Building the Outlook Dashboard in the Power BI Desktop
+Build the Outlook Dashboard in Power BI Desktop

-Then choose Online Services > Microsoft Exchange Online > Connect.
+3. Select Online Services > Microsoft Exchange Online

 In the empty canvas and on the far right in the “Data” pane, you’ll see the list of fields available to select for this Dashboard: